NSW Population Health Survey (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

-From 2011 onwards the RDD landline sampling frame was developed as follows: Australian Communications and Media Authority exchange district and charge zone prefixes were generated for each of the strata (that being the current health administrative areas) using “best fit” postcode (ACMA 2011).
+From 2011 onwards the RDD landline sampling frame was developed as follows: Australian Communications and Media Authority exchange district and charge zone prefixes were generated for each of the strata (that is Local Health Districts introduced in January 2011) using “best fit” postcode (ACMA 2011).
 All prefixes were expanded with suffixes ranging from 0000 to 9999.
-The sample was then randomly ordered within each strata.
-The estimated numbers required for each strata was then forwarded to Sampleworx for them to use proprietary software to test each numbers current status (valid, in-valid or unknown and business, non-business or unknown).
-The resulting valid non-business or unknown numbers were then used for the survey.
+The sample was then randomly ordered within each stratum.
+The estimated numbers required for each stratum was then forwarded to Sampleworx, who used proprietary software to test each numbers current status (valid, invalid or unknown and business, non-business or unknown).
+The resulting valid non-business and valid unknown numbers were used for the survey.

 From 2012 onwards mobile only phone users were included into the surveys using an overlapping dual-frame design, which incorporates three groups of respondents: landline only users, mobile only users and landline and mobile users.

-The RDD mobile sampling frame was developed by Sampleworx using all known Australian mobile prefixes and then using proprietary software each number was tested to identify valid and in-valid numbers.
+The RDD mobile sampling frame was developed by Sampleworx and included using all known Australian mobile prefixes.
+Sampleworx used proprietary software to test each number to identify valid and invalid numbers.
 A random sample of valid mobile numbers was then provided for use for the survey.

 The introduction of this design was prompted by the increasing numbers of mobile-only phone users in the general population.
 Because this design increases the representativeness of the survey sample the production of unbiased estimates over time is also improved.
 The improvement has been confirmed by an analysis of unweighted estimates, which indicated that a greater proportion of younger people, of males, and of people born overseas participated in the mobile sample compared with the landline sample.
 Further, comparison of the demographic characteristics of the survey sample for the first quarter of 2012 with the NSW population showed that the NSW Population Health Survey was more representative of the NSW population than the previous sample (Barr et al. 2012).